kmoreo/python-practice/README.md

 # python-practice
-Some exercises completed in the name of teaching myself python.
+Some exercises completed in the name of learning python.